Rockbank - Mount Cottrell

 Source / Links: Link 1 Link 2

-The Plumpton Aquatic and Leisure Centre is a two-storey aquatic and leisure facility featuring indoor pools including a 50m 8-lane competition pool, splash play areas, water slides, spas, a sauna, sensory aquatic space (Australia's first water sensory area), health and fitness areas, allied health spaces, an outdoor interactive water play area with beach-style access, change facilities, a caf', meeting/function spaces, and a rooftop deck.
-The all-electric facility aims for 5-star Green Star accreditation and focuses on wellbeing, accessibility and inclusion to support a healthy, connected community.
-Construction is expected to commence in late 2025/early 2026 with opening anticipated in early 2028.
-The project has secured $30 million in federal funding through the Australian Government's Thriving Suburbs Program.
+The Plumpton Aquatic and Leisure Centre is a two-storey all-electric aquatic and leisure facility in Fraser Rise, featuring a 50m 8-lane competition pool, indoor splash play areas, water slides, spas, sauna, Australia's first sensory aquatic space, health and fitness areas, allied health spaces, an outdoor interactive water play area with beach-style access, change facilities, caf‚, meeting/function spaces, and a rooftop deck.
+Designed for 5-star Green Star accreditation with a focus on wellbeing, accessibility, and inclusion.
+Construction commenced in November 2025, with opening anticipated in 2028.

 Employment